||Page last updated|

 The one at the bottom of the picture is the full overlay "straight" hinge, the one at the top, with the "2" written on the cup is the half overlay, or half cranked hinge.
 Now here is the zinger... both hinges have the part number 70T555 stamped on them.
 Don't believe it (apparently Blum makes the cups separately, and doesn't bother to change the number when the cups are used for different model hinges).

 In the table below I have tried to summarize the Blum part numbers.
 Notice the leading "71" rather than "70" on all the hinges with springs to hold the door closed (self closing).
 Notice the 5 in the middle of the number on all the full overlay hinges, the 6 in that position of the number on the half overlay hinges.
 Note the 8 instead of 5 near the end of the number for dowel mount hinges (more on that later).
+The new soft close hinges are also listed - they only cost about 10% more and will probably become the standard.
 Sometimes vendors drop the last zero in the part number.

 |Full Overlay||Half Overlay|